January 27, 2023

 Work restrictions and precautions with positive COVID:

-These staff must wear an N95 of KN95 mask at least 10 days after infection and must be physically able to wear the mask while performing their duties.
+- For those who remain asymptomatic, 5 days if a negative test is obtained within 48 hours prior to returning to work.
+These staff must wear an N95 or KN95 mask at least 10 days after infection and must be physically able to wear the mask while performing their duties.

 Staff with severe to critical illness or who are moderately to severely immunocompromised should consult thier physician for individualized guidance prior to returning to work.